Southern Potato Salad

 - Mustard – this is another ingredient that I changed from a traditional, old fashioned southern potato salad.
 I do not like yellow mustard because of the harsh and overpowering flavor of yellow mustard, so I use Grey Poupon Dijon mustard instead.

-- Cook potatoes whole!
+- Cook potatoes whole, in skin!
 When cut before cooking, potatoes are much more likely to crumble apart and you will have mashed potatoes.
+Potatoes are done when a fork slides through the center without resistance.

-- Cook the potatoes and eggs ahead of time and give them enough time to cool down completely before cutting.
+- Let everything cool completely before cutting: Cook the potatoes and eggs ahead of time and give them enough time to cool down completely before cutting.
 It’s much easier to cut potatoes and hard boiled eggs when at room temperature.

 - Peel the potatoes before cutting.
 There are many potato salads that are great with potato skins left on, but not this one.
 The texture of this potato salad is smooth, creamy, and tender and potato skins would really change the texture here.

 - Mix the potato salad ingredients together first so that it’s evenly mixed.
-Then, add the dressing mixture.
+Then, whisk the dressing and add dressing mixture to the potato salad.
 Mixing the potato salad twice will ensure that ingredients are incorporated evenly throughout.

 - This potato salad can be served still warm or cold.